top of page

 Due to being left untouched, we continue to struggle and many parts of our original problem become re-triggered in the present day.
 This can be really frustrating when you are doing the work to get better and find yourself stuck in past patterns.

-Contact me today to get your first session scheduled.
-I offer FREE 15-minute consultations to answer any questions you may have and to see if we will be a good fit.
+I offer complimentary phone consultations to answer any questions you may have and to see if we will be a good fit.
+I can be reached at 954-391-5305.
 I would love to learn more about you and how I can serve you on your path to ease, happiness and fulfillment.
-I can be reached at 954-391-5305.

-Best NET Therapist in Fort Lauderdale, Alex Steiner's blogs
+Best LGBTQ+ Therapist in Fort Lauderdale, Alex Steiner Garber's Blogs

 bottom of page